realdonald1994/switch_page-vue-/README.md

 # gs-vue-test

-The requirements of the test are outlined below, as well as the steps to get started.
+The requirements of the test are outlined below, as well as a set of design mockups and steps to get started in the development environment.
 Please fork this repository and complete the test in a repository of your own.

 This coding test will use the [Star Wars API](https://swapi.dev/).